Oct 2013

 Later that day I went outside and frolicked among some unusual plants, so reveling in the ways of folk here not pushing me to "keep moving" with the winds like in the other places I had been.
 A health food store was nearby, and amid the busy townspeople gathering food for the winter ahead, a couple of fellow travelers saw me and we shared our stories under some tall trees.
 I learned that "Yulupa," known also as Santa Rosa, got its name from the golden sun sparkling on the waters.

+Then I was on a bus headed north, and the news reporters kept saying something about a "government shutdown."
+The people around here ignored these claims and went about life as if this change had no effect.
 Passing verdant vineyards and golden-hilled live oak savanna, I felt a rush of euphoria and understood this was the path my faerie guide had laid out for me.
 At each stop, I wanted to get out and feel the air but I knew I would be left wherever I got off.
 Night came and the canopy of giant trees engulfed us on the curvy, hilly highway.
 It felt as if we all were together in waking dreamstate on the bus, "somewhere in between" realms, as in a long dark tunnel.

 This was the space-time that the orcs and wraiths and mercenaries could show their faces to those innocent or unaware, and take advantage of them.